BC Motor Vehicle Act Improvements

 4. Update the name of the Act to Road Safety Act.

-The current name is exclusive and confusing, because people cycling are also under its jurisdiction.
+The current name (Motor Vehicle Act) is exclusive and confusing, because people cycling are also under its jurisdiction.
 The improved Act would clearly promote safety and rules clarity for everyone.

 5. Clarification on e-bikes and electric-assist bikes

 Currently, there is confusion about what types of e-bikes and scooters are allowed to use cycling infrastructure.
 Clarity to restrict speeds, weights and motor size of e-bikes will keep road users safer.

 What can you do to support?
 Let your MLA know that the Motor Vehicle Act needs to be modernized to improve road safety for vulnerable road users like people cycling.